Electricity Museum: Virtual Visit

-Continuing on the visit, one reaches the Sala do Experimentar (Experimentation Room), which is divided into three sections: one dedicated to energy sources (both renewable and fossils), another to the scientists who over history contributed to breakthroughs in electric power production, and a third "learning by playing" area where there are several types of educational modules and games dealing with power.
-This is a space for fun and learning, showed at the end of a guided tour so that all may use their energy and acquired knowledge.
+The tour continues in the Sala do Experimentar (Experimentation Room), which is divided into three sections: one dedicated to energy sources (both renewable and fossils), another to the scientists who over history contributed to breakthroughs in electric power production, and a third "learning by playing" area where there are several types of educational modules and games dealing with power.

 After experimentation, the Sala da Água (Water Room) is next.
-In this and the following space, the Sala das Máquinas (Machinery Room), the museum's discourse is once again the same as in the boiler room, with multicoloured tubes running between the machines and along the walls and ceiling.
+In this and the following space, the Sala das Máquinas (Machinery Room), the museum's discourse is the same as in the boiler room, with multicoloured tubes running between the machines and along the walls and ceiling.
 Each colour corresponds to a type of fluid that circulated in the tube: dry steam, wet steam, water etc.

-Back to the Water Room, visitors can observe the water treatment process that enables the water to later be used in the boilers.
+Back in the Water Room, visitors can observe the water treatment process that enables the water to later be used in the boilers.
 The machines that are seen here are electropumps, blowers, filters or distillers from the 1940s.

 Immediately following this room lies the Sala dos Condensadores (Condenser Room), the space that displays the condensers for steam refrigeration, as well as the pumps that drained water from the Tagus River, the cold source essential to the Thermoelectric Plant's operation.
 In the room's upper section where the circuit breakers from the station's generator groups are displayed, there is a permanent exhibit called Faces of the Tejo Power Station, an homage to the Power Station's workers through photographs and audiovisuals that show their activity and working conditions.